bsteen/simple-scripts/README.md

 # simple-scripts
 A collection of simple but useful Bash scripts so I don't have to remember the commands.
+Most scripts deal with `.pdf` or video file manipulation/conversion.
 # List of Scripts
 * `avcomb.sh`
     * Combine the audio stream of video 1 with the video stream of video 2.